 What is Iyengar yoga?

-A form of Hatha yoga, Iyengar yoga uses a number of different props to emphasis alignment and precision of movement in every posture.
+A form of Hatha yoga, Iyengar yoga uses a number of different props to emphasize alignment and precision of movement in every posture.
 Iyengar teaches how all eight aspects of Ashtanga yoga are integrated and focuses on the aspect of "sequencing," the practice of intentionally grouping and linking specific asanas together.

 BKS Iyengar began his teaching in 1936 after studying in Mysore, India, with yoga guru Krisnamacharya.
 His pursuit started when he was attempting to improve his health while suffering from tuberculosis.
 Iyengar tradition has been carried on with the help of his son Prashant and his daughter Geeta as well as other family members and the Iyengar yoga community world wide.